Capital Cup: History

 The Capital Cup is one of the oldest collegiate American football rivalries, played between the University of Richmond Spiders and the College of William & Mary Tribe.
-The yearly contest is the fourth-most-played game in Division I college football, and through the 2024 match-up has been played 135 times.
+The yearly contest is the fourth-most-played game in Division I college football, and through the 2025 matchup has been played 136 times.
 Though starting six years later than what is more commonly called the South's Oldest Rivalry between Virginia and North Carolina, this rivalry between Richmond and William & Mary was more often played twice per year in its early days instead of just once.
 In 1905, it was played three times.
 Played nearly continuously since 1898, there have only been four years that the game did not occur: 1900, 1902, 1943, and 2020.
-The game had until recently been dubbed the I-64 Bowl, from 1984 though 2008.
+From 1984 through 2008, the game was known as the I-64 Bowl.
 Beginning in 2009, however, the game was officially renamed the Capital Cup, for which a new trophy was created.
 The Capital Cup name was chosen to honor the entire 119-game history of the rivalry between the two schools and the status of the two cities as two of the historic capitals of the Commonwealth of Virginia.
-The match-up is typically played as the final regular season game for both teams, but for many years used to be played on Thanksgiving Day.
+The matchup is typically played as the final regular season game for both teams, but for many years used to be played on Thanksgiving Day.

-The November 21, 2009, game marked the 119th meeting between the schools.
-The Richmond win placed the all-time record at 59–55–5, remaining in favor of William & Mary.
-(Note: The 2008 game was the first in the history of the rivalry to be decided in overtime.
-Richmond would go on to win the 2008 NCAA Division I Football Championship by defeating the Montana Grizzlies 24–7.
-It was the first team national championship for Richmond in any sport.)
-The Richmond Spiders won this inaugural Capital Cup by a final score of 13–10, simultaneously giving Richmond a share of the Colonial Athletic Association (CAA) Football Conference season championship.
-Placekicker Andrew Howard converted a game-winning 48-yard field goal as time expired.
-Then, in 2010, William & Mary clinched a share of the conference with the Capital Cup win.
-The Tribe had to beat Richmond and have Villanova upset Delaware in order to share the championship with Delaware, and both of those results occurred.

 With CAA Football not playing in fall 2020 due to the COVID-19 pandemic, the Spiders and Tribe did not meet during a calendar year for the first time since 1943.
 Instead, the two teams were scheduled to meet twice in the spring of 2021 as part of a pared-down schedule of conference games, although the second meeting ended up being canceled due to COVID-19 related protocols.